-We have not even officially begun summer, but we had a yearning for some pumpkin.
+We had a yearning for some pumpkin, but didn't was dessert.
 In North America, pumpkin is equated with sweet pumpkin custard pie.
 The rest of the world pumpkin is usually used as a savory vegetable.
 One of my favourite television/radio/magazine/cookbook cooks, Jennifer Paterson, once said "Never let an American near a pumpkin is my advice.
 Terrible things they do.
 Pumpkin pie!.. which they all seem to adore.
 Sweet pappy sludge, covered in cinnamon" As of late even here in the colonies many different things are being done with pumpkin.
 A good thing is if you can not get a fresh pumpkin the stuff in the cans works well.
 Usually they are 100% puree of pumpkin, nothing added.

 1/2 pound/225g of potatoes (anything but waxy potatoes works for this baking/russet/idaho)

 1 cup/160g GF flour plus extra for the board to knead (I used Bob’s Red Mill GF All Purpose Mix)*